drummonds/sceco/content/docs/Campaign2024/_index.md

    strategic level, are fully assessed.
 The proposal would therefore fail to comply with London Plan (2021) policy T4 and Lambeth Local Plan 2020-2035 (2021) policy T1.

+   _A travel plan has been provided but it is inadequate._

 8. The applicant has not agreed to the recommended condition requiring an Operational Management Plan detailing the use of the proposed on-site car parking spaces.
 In addition, the applicant has not agreed for the use to be permit free following the introduction of a future Controlled Parking Zone (CPZ) in the area.
 As such the proposal fails to demonstrate compliance with London Plan (2021) policy T6 and Lambeth Local Plan 2020-2035 (2021) policy T6 which require a reduction in car ownership and private car trips.

+   _Still current?_

 9. The proposals fail to provide details on the arrangements for refuse and recycling storage or cycle storage.
    The proposed empty site would not allow for structures which provide covered and secure storage for waste and cycle parking and therefore failed to comply with Lambeth Local Plan 2020-2025 (2021) policies Q5 and Q12.

+   _Cycle and bin storage has been addressed._

 10 The proposal fails to demonstrate compliance with London Plan 2021 policy SI 1 which requires the construction works and operation of the site to be Air Quality Neutral or Air Quality Positive.

+_Still relevant?_

 ## Lewis Hours of Operation

 The hours of opening of Lews and Co were recorded on their web site update of May 11th, 2015 and stored in the internet archive.
 [http://www.lewisandcompany.eu/](https://web.archive.org/web/20150511162443/http://www.lewisandcompany.eu/)

 ![Lewis and Company logo](lewis-and-company-streatham-logo.png) Lewis and Co (Streatham) Ltd {{< rawhtml >}}<br/>{{< /rawhtml >}}
 020 8679 2494{{< rawhtml >}}<br/>{{< /rawhtml >}}
 6 Streatham Common South, London, SW16 3BT{{< rawhtml >}}<br/>{{< /rawhtml >}}
 Monday to Friday: 07:30AM to 5PM{{< rawhtml >}}<br/>{{< /rawhtml >}}
 Saturday: 8AM to 1PM

 ### Large deliveries

 Around 2000 an injunction was obtained to prevent Lewis and Co moving large articulated lorries in and out of the builders yard.
 This was causing danger to those using the pedestrian crossing to Streatham Common South.
 So the evolved custom was to load and unload articulated trucks with forklifts with the lorries parked on what became double yellow lines opposite the park.
 The deliveries would not start until about 8am but still interfered with parents taking their children to school.

 [PlanningApplication2023]: https://planning.lambeth.gov.uk/online-applications/applicationDetails.do?keyVal=S59KBSBOH0G00&activeTab=summary